drunderscore/GTA-Research/Mission-Triggering-Research-And-Bugs .md

 You'll be surprised but once again the culprit behind this bug is `Global_88739` (`IS_CLEANUP_NEEDED`).

-As you can see from the code above, there is actually a third way to start the mission, a very weird one: 12 seconds has to pass between 2 mission start attempts.
-(It was probably meant to be "12 seconds has to pass while `IS_CLEANUP_NEEDED == 1`" but since `uParam1->f_111` is not set to `-1` when `IS_CLEANUP_NEEDED != 1`, we get the bug)
+As you can see from the code above, there is actually a third way to start the mission, a very weird one: 12 seconds must pass between 2 mission start attempts.
+(It was probably meant to be "12 seconds must pass while `IS_CLEANUP_NEEDED == 1`" but since `uParam1->f_111` is not set to `-1` when `IS_CLEANUP_NEEDED != 1`, we get the bug)

 The first time you'll try to start The Merryweather Heist the way shown in the video, `IS_CLEANUP_NEEDED` will be set to `1` thus saving current game time to `uParam1->f_111` since it is not initialized yet (`== -1`).